 Individuals have no real incentive to finish the job before the date given to have a project, or their section of a project, completed, They will tend to leave their start to the last moment (the School Homework problem; homework tends to get left to the last moment).

-They might even get penalized by being given more work if they finish early.
-Parkinson's Law that work will expand the time available means there can also be unnecessary "embroidery" to fill in any time left over (see Parkinson's Law article)
+They might even get penalised by being given more work if they finish early.
+Parkinson's Law, that work will expand the time available, means there can also be unnecessary "embroidery" to fill in any time left over

-An alternative approach, known as Critical Chain Program Management (CCPM) was developed from the Theory of Constraints school of management (see Theory of Constraints (TOC) article).
+An alternative approach, known as Critical Chain Program Management (CCPM) was developed from the Theory of Constraints school of management.

 Time is only one constraint in a project and is not really a strong constraint because usually you can just take longer to get the job done if necessary.